SmartMeshFoundation/Photon/docs/Photon_Messages_Specification.md

 AnnounceDisposedProof|compound type|a data structure containing a lock to dispose and a channel id message

 ### AnnounceDisposedResponse
-AnnounceDisposedResponse is the message we used when a participant replies to his partner after he/she has received AnnounceDisposedResponse.
+AnnounceDisposedResponse is the message we used when a participant replies to his partner after he/she has received AnnounceDisposed.

 **Data Field** :